bayyy7/ClassificationHerbLeave/README.md

 # Classification Herb Leave
 Classification using Convolutional Neural Network with VGG16 Architecture + Fine Tuning <br>
-Only run with 10 epoch because limitations of my laptop ^.^ .<br>
+Only run with 10 epoch because limitations of my laptop ^ . ^ .<br>
-you can run with >50 epoch to get better result.<br>
+you can run more than 50 epoch to get better result.<br>
 ### While using only CNN Architecture :<br>
 - Accuracy : 84.57%<br>
 - Loss : 68.04%<br>